e-c-k-e-r/vall-e/README.md

 If you're interested in creating an HDF5 copy of your dataset, simply invoke: `python -m vall_e.data --action='hdf5' yaml='./data/config.yaml'`

-5. Train the AR and NAR models using the following scripts: `python -m vall_e.train yaml=./data/config.yaml`
+5. Train the model using the following scripts: `python -m vall_e.train yaml=./data/config.yaml`
 * If distributing your training (for example, multi-GPU), use `deepspeed --module vall_e.train yaml="./data/config.yaml"`

 You may quit your training any time by just entering `quit` in your CLI.
 The latest checkpoint will be automatically saved.